Cincinnati & Dayton Placenta Encapsulation

 Register Ask Questions

 *We travel to families in the Cincinnati, Dayton and Northern Kentucky area for placenta encapsulation.
-An additional $30 charge applies if the pick up/drop-off location is more than 30 miles from Tamara's home in Lebanon, Ohio
+An additional $30 charge applies if the pick up/drop-off location is more than 30 miles from Tamara's home in Lebanon, Ohio.
+No travel fee's for placenta encapsulation if you used birth doula services.

 What Is Placenta Encapsulation?